-Manual testing means checking software for defects, without the use of test automation, so it’s carried out by those on your team.
-Although there are certain times when manual testing is necessary, it’s often not practical to test manually from beginning to end, and the human element means there’s a greater chance of error.
+Manual testing means checking software for defects; if you don’t test, you won’t know the quality.
+Manual Testing can be laborious and repetitive.
+Although there are times when manual testing is necessary, it’s often not practical to test manually from beginning to end and the human element means there’s a greater chance of error.

 There are numerous ways to make manual testing easier, cutting down on time and tester fatigue.

 Start by looking at stages where automation could be added, perhaps in simple, repetitive tasks, where human intervention isn’t needed.
 By identifying where manual tests can be reduced, any unnecessary duplication of tests can be eliminated.